 The Militia Act of 1903 was benchmark legislation that repealed the antiquated Militia Act of 1792 and converted the volunteer militia into the National Guard.
 In simplest terms, Guard units received increased funding and equipment, and in return, they were to conform to federal standards for training and organization within five years.
 The law recognized two classes of militia; the Organized Militia (National Guard) under joint federal-State control and the Reserve Militia, the mass of 18-45 year old males otherwise available for military service.
 The Dick Act required Guardsmen to attend twenty-four drill periods per year and five days of summer camp.
 For the first time, Guardsmen received pay for summer camp but not for drill periods.
 The law called for Guard units to conduct maneuvers with the Army and to receive training assistance and formal inspections from Regulars.
 The Guard was subject to federal callups for nine months, though its service was restricted to within U.S. borders.
 The participation of Guard members in national callups was no longer discretionary; any soldier not reporting to his armory during a federal mobilization was subject to court martial.

-Most everything stated about the Dick Act in the example quoted above is erroneous, however:
+Most everything stated about the Dick Act of 1902 in the example quoted above is erroneous, however:

 Under current public law, the militia of the United States comprises two classes, not three: the organized militia, which consists of the National Guard and the Naval Militia; and the unorganized militia, which consists of those who are not members of the National Guard or the Naval Militia.
 The “regular army” (i.e., the U.S. Army) is not a class of militia.